Big Rip

-The possibility of sudden rip singularity occurs only for hypothetical matter (phantom energy) with implausible physical properties.
+The Big Rip is only possible if the universe contains phantom energy, a hypothetical form of dark energy with implausible physical properties.

 Overview

 The truth of the hypothesis relies on the type of dark energy present in our universe.
-The type that could prove this hypothesis is a constantly increasing form of dark energy, known as phantom energy.
+The type that could prove this hypothesis is a constantly increasing form of dark energy known as phantom energy.
 If the dark energy in the universe increases without limit, it could overcome all forces that hold the universe together.
 The key value is the equation of state parameter w, the ratio between the dark energy pressure and its energy density.
 If −1 < w < 0, the expansion of the universe tends to accelerate, but the dark energy tends to dissipate over time, and the Big Rip does not happen.
 Phantom energy has w < −1, which means that its density increases as the universe expands.

 A universe dominated by phantom energy is an accelerating universe, expanding at an ever-increasing rate.
-However, this implies that the size of the observable universe and the cosmological event horizon is continually shrinking – the distance at which objects can influence an observer becomes ever closer, and the distance over which interactions can propagate becomes ever shorter.
+But this implies that the size of the observable universe and the cosmological event horizon is continually shrinking—the distance at which objects can influence an observer becomes ever closer, and the distance over which interactions can propagate becomes ever shorter.
 When the size of the horizon becomes smaller than any particular structure, no interaction by any of the fundamental forces can occur between the most remote parts of the structure, and the structure is "ripped apart".
 The progression of time itself will stop.
 The model implies that after a finite time there will be a final singularity, called the "Big Rip", in which the observable universe eventually reaches zero size and all distances diverge to infinite values.